ToshioCP/Gtk4-tutorial/gfm/sec2.md

 4. Click on `+` button on the top left corner and launch a box creation wizard by clicking `Create a Virtual Machine ...`.
 Then a dialog appears.
 Click on `Operationg System Image File` and select the iso file you have downloaded.
-5. Then, the installer of Fedora is executed.
+5. Then, the Fedora's installer is executed.
 Follow the instructions by the installer.
 At the end of the installation, the installer instructs to reboot the system.
 Click on the right of the title bar and select reboot or shutdown.